Ibaraki Airport: As a military base

 The airfield was first developed by the Imperial Japanese Navy in 1937, with much of the land claimed from local farmers under the orders of Emperor Hirohito.
 Unlike many other Japanese military bases, it did not become a US base during the occupation.
 After the end of World War II, the locals reclaimed the land and resumed farming the land.
 The base was reopened in 1956 by the Japan Air Self-Defense Force, which took control of the land once again.
 Many farmers who live around the base have refused to sell their lands to the government to enable expansion of the airfield.

-There should be a mention of the use of United States Air Force as a practice bombing range at least in late 1960s when a USAF EMC team made measurements there.

 In September 1976 the MiG-25 Foxbat flown by the defecting Soviet pilot Victor Belenko to Hakodate Airport in Hokkaido was moved to Hyakuri by a US Air Force C-5 Galaxy.
-Despite strong Soviet protests it was extensively examined and disassembled before being returned to the Soviet Union.
+Despite strong Soviet protests, the Soviet aircraft was extensively examined and disassembled before being returned to the Soviet Union.

 In February 1998 Chi Haotian, the-then Chinese defense minister, visited the base among other military sites in Japan.

 In 2001 aircraft from Hyakuri were involved in intercepting Tupolev Tu-22M bombers of the Russian Air Force that had entered Japanese airspace.

 In 2005 Japan and the US agreed to move some USAF F-15 fighter drills from Kadena Air Base in Okinawa to decrease the burden on that prefecture.
 Drills were to be moved to five other bases around the country - Chitose in Hokkaido, Hyakuri in Ibaraki Prefecture, Komatsu in Ishikawa Prefecture, Tsuiki in Fukuoka Prefecture and Nyutabaru in Miyazaki Prefecture.
 In 2005 USAF F-15 aircraft from Kadena Air Base in Okinawa deployed to the base as part of exercise Keen Sword 2005.

 In April 2006 the Omitama city assembly unanimously opposed the F-15 training taking place at Hyakuri.

 In May 2006 the US and Japan agreed to transfer part of the drills to the bases including Hyakuri with the US deploying to each base two or three times per year from 2007, with Japan footing 75% of the cost.
 US military personnel sometimes use the base for training or exchange programs.
 US Navy aircraft sometimes visit the base also, with F/A-18E Super Hornets of VFA-195 based at Naval Air Facility Atsugi in Kanagawa Prefecture deploying there briefly in 2016.

-In January 2016 the JASDF used three Kawasaki T-4 trainers to collect radioactive material after North Korean's fourth nuclear test, which North Korea claimed was a hydrogen bomb test.
+In January 2016 the JASDF used three Kawasaki T-4 trainers from the airport to collect radioactive material after North Korean's fourth nuclear test, which North Korea claimed was a hydrogen bomb test.

 In October 2017 an F-4EJ Kai Phantom II of 302nd Tactical Fighter Squadron caught fire on the ground after its landing gear malfunctioned.
 There were no injuries.